Cleft lip and palate repair

 - Take a complete medical history of your child

-- Do a complete physical examination of your child
+- Do a complete physical exam of your child

 During the days before the surgery: